buzzqw/TUS/OBSS/markdown-separati/en/26-goods-and-services.md

 **Lock**.
 A key is provided with the lock.
 Without the key, a creature can pick this lock by succeeding on a Disable Device check with a DC that varies depending on the quality of the lock.

 **Holy Symbol**.
 A holy symbol is a representation of a Patron.
-It might be an amulet depicting a Patron's symbol, the same symbol carefully engraved or inlaid on an emblem or shield, or a tiny box containing a sacred relic.
+It might be an amulet depicting a Patron' \*\*s symbol, the same symbol carefully engraved or inlaid on an emblem or shield, or a tiny box containing a sacred relic.

 **Ear Plugs** 3 cp, made of cotton or waxed cork, ear plugs grant a +2 bonus to Saving Throws against effects that require hearing but impose a -4 penalty to Awareness checks based on hearing.